natejakusz08/Poweshell-Admin/README.md

 ### Description:

 MSSA is an 18-week academy hosted by Microsoft that teaches transitioning service members Microsoft server and Azure cloud administration principals.
-I started this project to learn more about powershell and how to take full advantage of Git/GitHub in a collaborative environment.
+I started this project to learn more about PowerShell and how to take full advantage of Git/GitHub in a collaborative environment.

 ### Features: